Tyler-Lopez/CS-TriviaApp/README.md

 This app would naturally also work well with any other broader topic - but questions designed by me, for now, will exclusively be covering materials of computer science at Eastern Michigan University for now.
 Feel free to submit a pull request to add additional categories and questions.

-Future feature may be to make this app competitive to other existing alternatives for community flashcard browsers, such as Quizlet.
+Future roadmap may be to make this app competitive to other existing alternatives for community flashcard browsers, such as Quizlet.

 ## UI Examples
 <img src="https://user-images.githubusercontent.com/77797048/132620237-07c01930-cd33-45c3-8eab-641145c99c75.png" width="300px">